Nurse Anesthetist Scholarships

 Scholarships for Grueling NA Programs

-Certified Registered Nurse Anesthetists (CRNAs) are trained to administer anesthesia to surgical or obstetric patients.
-Nurse Anesthetists have very specialized training at the graduate level.
-Most Nursing Anesthesia programs run from 24 to 36 months, and integrate classroom study with clinical experience.
-Students must be Registered Nurses with a Bachelors degree to pursue most NA programs.
+Because of the precision, absolute accuracy, and important nature of this position, Nurse Anesthetists have very specialized training at the graduate level.
+Most Nursing Anesthesia graduate programs run from 24 to 36 months, and integrate classroom study with hands-on clinical experience.
+Students wishing to transition into a Graduate Nursing Anesthetist degree program have at least one prerequisite: they must be Registered Nurses with a Bachelors degree to pursue most NA programs.

 American Association of Nurse Anesthetists (AANA)

-Scholarships are available from the AANA for students who have completed a minimum of six months of courses in a nurse anesthetist program.
+Student Scholarships are available from the AANA for students who have completed a minimum of six months of courses in a nurse anesthetist program.
+They do not provide any scholarships at this time to entering students in the course.
 Application forms are available by the end of February each year; the deadline for submitting an application for scholarship assistance is April 1.

 Department of Veteran’s Affairs